ktd2054/IT_Journal/Day-10.md

 - Configurating DHCP

 Before configuring the DHCP, we have to change network in virtualbox settings.
 Go to VirtualBox and click the os name and go to settings.
 Set Network Adapter1 to NAT and Adapter2 to Host-only Network.
-After setting up the network, run ipconfig command in command prompt inside
-VBox Windows Server.
+After setting up the network, run ipconfig command in command prompt inside VBox Windows Server.
+Check if the ip address for ethernet and ethernet2 has ip addresses.